 Your student’s eligibility for special education is discussed.

-You and a group of qualified professionals review your student’s initial evaluation report.
+You and a group of qualified professionals selected by the district meet to review your student’s initial evaluation report.
 The initial evaluation report consists of results from all of the assessments conducted, the information gathered from reviewing existing records and data maintained by the district, and any additional information you may have provided.
-You and the district's evaluation group meet to discuss the results of the initial evaluation report and make a determination about your student’s eligibility.
+You and the district's evaluation group discuss the results of the initial evaluation report and make a determination about your student’s eligibility.
 (Learn more about initial evaluation reports in the Evaluations section and about determining eligibility for special education in the Eligibility for Special Education section.)

 Your student is found to be eligible for special education services.